Need Help? Give us a call.

 Once you’ve identified all of your income streams, calculate your monthly income.
 It’s important to do this for multiple months—and preferably for at least the previous 12 months, provided you have that much data available.

-The second step in creating a budget is to add up all of your fixed costs.
+The second step in creating a business budget is to add up all of your fixed costs.
 The term fixed costs applies to any cost that is necessary on a recurring basis for the operation of your business.
 Fixed costs might occur daily, weekly, monthly, or even yearly, so make sure to get as much data as you can.

 Examples of fixed costs within your business might include: